Gerardbulky/Innergardssalongen/README.md

 # INNERGÅRDSSALONGEN

-* This is a hair salon website created entirely using Html,Css and boostrap.
+* This is a hair salon website created entirely using Html,Css and Js.

-* It contains a title.A dropdown menu content with features such as Home,Prices,Location and About. underneath we have the picture of the proprietor and a zombotron containing contact information,Opening and Closing Hours. furthermore,there is a Gallary and a footer containing her social links.
+* It contains a title.A dropdown menu content with features such as Home,Prices,Location and About. underneath we have the picture of the owner and by the side is the contact information containing,Opening and Closing Hours and address.
+Below is a Gallary containing pictures of different hairstyles and a footer containing her social links.

 ## UX

 ### USER'S STORY
 * The user is looking for a salon website that provides contact information about a salon.
 * A website having a gallary of different hair styles offered by the salon.
-* A contact information and booking times about the salon.
+* A contact information and booking times for the salon.

 ### OBJECTIVES
 * My objectives for this project is to provide all neccessary informations needed by the user.